 Here’s what you should know about TBIs – and how to help your loved one cope.

-According to the Mayo Clinic, traumatic brain injuries, often called TBIs, are characterized by brain abnormalities caused by external forces.
+According to the Mayo Clinic, traumatic brain injury or TBI, often called TBIs, are characterized by brain abnormalities caused by external forces.
 For instance, someone who gets into a car accident and has their head stuck or impacted with something during a violent collision might harm the soft brain matter inside their skulls through blunt force, even if their skull remains intact.

 These closed-head injuries/traumas contrast with penetrating injuries where objects like bullets or fractured segments of the skull enter the brain and cause direct tissue damage.
 Due to the complexity and interconnected nature of the human cranium and nervous system, both varieties of TBI can have a range of severe outcomes and cause permanent cognitive impairments.

 According to the U.S. Centers for Disease Control and Prevention, TBIs play a role in almost a third of all injury-related fatalities.
 In addition to potentially being deadly, these wounds may result in:

 Loss of consciousness is often thought to be a requisite for proving brain injuries.
 However, medical studies don’t support this requirement, as brain damage can still happen when the victim remains conscious.
 What’s more, many brain injury victims don’t recall a brief loss of consciousness.